-- San Pellegrino Terme: this enchanting place is well-known for its thermal baths, the Casino and the art nouveau Grand Hotel.
+- San Pellegrino Terme: this wonderful place is well-known for its thermal baths, the Casino and the art nouveau Grand Hotel.
 In the past, it was a long-awaited destination among members of the European aristocracy, and today its peaceful atmosphere keeps on fascinating countless tourists.

-– Castle of Malpaga: in the second half of the fifteenth century, the famous condottiero Bartolomeo Colleoni decided to acquire this castle to turn into an impregnable fortress and a residence that is in no way inferior to the princely courts.
+- The Castle of Malpaga: in the second half of the fifteenth century, the famous condottiero Bartolomeo Colleoni decided to acquire this castle to turn into an impregnable fortress and a residence that is in no way inferior to the princely courts.
 The castle is open to the public all the year round.

 - Caravaggio: this is where the parents of the painter Michelangelo Merisi, aka Caravaggio, were born.
-It is also a place of worship and a pilgrimage destination thanks to the presence of the Madonna di Caravaggio Sanctuary, where, according to the tradition, the Virgin Mary appeared to a peasant.
+It is also a place of worship and a pilgrimage destination thanks to the presence of the Madonna di Caravaggio Sanctuary, where, according to the tradition, the Virgin Mary appeared to a local peasant.

 - Lovere: a village of Celtic origins considered a small tourist jewel.
-It offers a wealth of activities including excursions on the Iseo Lake and the visit of the famous Accademia Tadini picture gallery.
+It offers a wealth of activities including excursions on the Iseo Lake and the visit of the famous Accademia Tadini Picture Gallery.
 A walk on the beautiful lakefront will give you moments of pure relaxation.

 - Clusone: situated in the Seriana Valley, this town is well-known for the16th-century mechanical clock, which stands out on the tower of the Town Hall Palace.
 We suggest art lovers visit the Oratory of Disciplini which houses the famous frescoes of ‘Triumph of Death’.

-- Sarnico: a beautiful holiday resort where to enjoy the Iseo Lake and a boat excursion to Montisola, which is currently the largest lake island in Europe.
+- Sarnico: a beautiful holiday resort where to enjoy the Iseo Lake and a boat excursion to Montisola, which is the largest lake island in Europe.
 Sports enthusiasts will have the chance to enjoy rowing, windsurfing and wakeboarding.